 You will continue to call your local electric or gas distribution company for all service related issues, such as outages.

-No. The generation, transmission and distribution of electricity and natural gas are regulated in that state and Duke Energy Retail cannot sell electricity there.
+No. The generation, transmission and distribution of electricity and natural gas are regulated in that state and Dynegy Energy Servcies cannot sell electricity there.

 Begin Saving Now

-If you enroll with Duke Energy Retail, you have 7 days to rescind the contract.
-After that, you are committed to taking your generation service from Duke Energy Retail until your contract ends.
-There is a $50 cancellation fee if you decide to cancel your electric aggregation participation.
+If you enroll with Dynegy Energy Services, you have 7 days to rescind the contract.
+If you would like to switch back to Duke Energy Ohio, or any other company, there is no cancellation or termination fee if you decide to cancel your electric aggregation participation in the future.